rp185145/hello-world/README.md

 ### Purpose
 Created to follow the [Hello World GitHub Guide](https://guides.github.com/activities/hello-world/).
 Bling added to keep things exciting since I've been around the GitHub block a few times.

+### Stuff I Learned
+- [x] Create and use a repository
+- [x] Start and manage a new branch
+- [x] Make changes to a file and push them to GitHub as commits
+- [x] Open and merge a pull request